 Best Memoir: Wine Girl

 Sommelier Victoria James, who became the youngest in the country to earn certification at 21 years old, tells her story in this gripping memoir, "Wine Girl: The Obstacles, Humiliations, and Triumphs of America's Youngest Sommelier."
-Her story is one of trauma, persistence, passion and well-deserved successes, chronicling her childhood and prodigious wine career, including her experiences of working in the alluring, yet toxic restaurant industry.
+Her story is one of trauma, persistence, passion and well-deserved successes, chronicling her childhood and prodigious wine career, including her experiences of working in the alluring, yet complicated restaurant industry.
 All in all, you’ll learn plenty from James about life and wine.

 Read Next: The Best Wine Openers, According to Experts